Graduated optimization: Some examples

 Graduated optimization is commonly used in image processing for locating objects within a larger image.
 This problem can be made to be more convex by blurring the images.
 Thus, objects can be found by first searching the most-blurred image, then starting at that point and searching within a less-blurred image, and continuing in this manner until the object is located with precision in the original sharp image.
 The proper choice of the blurring operator depends on the geometric transformation relating the object in one image to the other.

 Graduated optimization can be used in manifold learning.
 The Manifold Sculpting algorithm, for example, uses graduated optimization to seek a manifold embedding for non-linear dimensionality reduction.
 It gradually scales variance out of extra dimensions within a data set while optimizing in the remaining dimensions.
 It has also been used to calculate conditions for fractionation with tumors, for object tracking in computer vision, and other purposes.

 A thorough review of the method and its applications can be found in.

 Related optimization techniques

 Simulated annealing is closely related to graduated optimization.
 Instead of smoothing the function over which it is optimizing, simulated annealing randomly perturbs the current solution by a decaying amount, which may have a similar effect.
-Because simulated annealing relies on random sampling to find improvements, however, its computation complexity is exponential in the number of dimensions being optimized.
+Because simulated annealing relies on random sampling to find improvements, however, its computational complexity is exponential in the number of dimensions being optimized.
 By contrast, graduated optimization smooths the function being optimized, so local optimization techniques that are efficient in high-dimensional space (such as gradient-based techniques, hill climbers, etc.) may still be used.